 Country team for INFORMAS in Malaysia is lead by Professor Dr. Tilakavati Karuapaiah.
 Two process modules of INFORMAS (public and private sector) are been implemented in Malaysia into the first Malaysia survey on food environment policy to be benchmarked against international best practice.

 The Malaysia team is supported by INFORMAS, Prof. Boyd Swinburn, Dr. Bridget Kelly and Dr. Stefanie Vandevijvere in the International Development Research Centre (IDRC) project titled, “Mapping the implementation of priority food environment policies to tackle diet-related non-communicable diseases in South-East Asia: Comparison between three countries”.
-This is a multi-country study involving Malaysia, Vietnam, and Thailand, in collaboration.
+This is a multi-country study involving Malaysia, Vietnam, and Thailand, in collaboration with INFORMAS.
 The local Malaysia team members include Prof. Dr. Mohd Ismail Noor and Ng See Hoe (William).
-William is the PhD student engaged in this project and he fulfils a major project objective, which is capacity building.
+William is the PhD student/Project Aministrator engaged for this project in Malaysia.

 The data collection for public sector assessment began in August 2016, and completed by February 2017.
-We conducted the first Food-EPI Expert Rating Workshop on 11th April 2017 involving independent, non-government organisations (NGO), professional societies and academia as evaluators.
-The Technical report is been completed which will be disseminated to Government stakeholders, which includes the Prime Minister’s Office and key Government ministries and Agencies for action.
+We conducted the first Food-EPI Expert Rating Workshop on 11th April 2017.
+This Workshop brought together independent, non-government organisations (NGO), professional societies and academia.
+The rating was compiled into a technical report which received country clearance to present at the ICN symposium under INFORMAS.
+The Malaysia team has now completed publication of the technical report.
+We are seeking an official date for its launch by the director-general of the Ministry of Health, Malaysia.

-We are preparing for the next stage of data collection which covers the private sector.
-A Training workshop is been organised for 7-8th August for Vietnam and Malaysia teams.
+The next stage of data collection which covers the private sector is in progress.
+A training workshop was organised for 7-8th August 2017 for Vietnam and Malaysia teams and data collection is underway.
 The Business Impact Assessment training will be lead by Dr Gary Sacks from INFORMAS

 - People Involved